One questions I often get asked; “Do you have dairy in your diet?”

 - The biochemical make-up of cow’s milk is perfectly suited to turn a 65-pound newborn calf into a 400-pound cow in one year.
 It contains, for example, three times more protein and seven times more mineral content while human milk has 10 times as much essential fatty acids, three times as much selenium, and half the calcium.
 Some may like cow’s milk but drinking it is both unnecessary and potentially harmful.

--The average adult will consume approx 2 glasses of milk per day (coffees, smoothies, yoghurts etc) this is 300 calories vs. 0 calories of water that your body actually needs for digestion, complexion and bodily function.
+- The average adult will consume approximately 2 glasses of milk per day (coffees, smoothies, yoghurts etc) this is 300 calories vs. 0 calories of water that your body actually needs for digestion, complexion and bodily function.

 With all of these points and research being taken from actual scientific research and Dr’s, for myself and my family it is a first hand choice as to why we live in a dairy free household.